Tshepo Annual General Meeting - Thursday October 3, 2013

 On October 3th 2013, the Tshepo Institute for the Study of Contemporary Africa hosted its annual general meeting (AGM) in the Research and Academic Centre of the Laurier Brantford campus.
 The event was held in two parts, with a day and evening event.

 The first part of the event opened with welcoming remarks by Dr. Bruce Arai (Dean, Faculty of Human and Social Sciences, Brantford).
 Dr. Magnus Mfoafo M'Carthy (Associate Director, Tshepo Institute) introduced guest speaker Dr. Cynthia Sottie (Director, Department of Social Work, University of Ghana) who delivered a keynote address entitled “Juggling School and Work: Challenges to Attaining Basic Education in Ghana”.
-In this presentation, she described the consequences of various social and economical issues that pertained to Ghanaian children.
+In this presentation, she described the consequences of various social and economic issues that pertained to Ghanaian children.
 Her talk was eye-opening; such was embodied by the abundance of inquiries and lively discussions during the question period.
 Dr. Sottie's presentation can be found here.

 Dr. Robert Ame (Director, Tshepo Institute) presented the Institute’s Annual Report and Plans for the new term, which showed promising successes and goals.
 It was followed by engaging dialogue on the future direction of the institute.